Is your back holding you back? When pain or spasms immobilize you, trust our spine specialists to help!

 While these symptoms occur in the intrinsic, superficial, and intermediate muscles in the upper and middle back sections, lower back spasms are more frequent, especially since about 80% of all US citizens tend to have lower back pain at some point, according to the Cleveland Clinic.

-Other Symptoms of Back Spasms
+Symptoms of Back Spasms

 Symptoms differ between individuals, depending on their health history and current back health.
 For instance, someone with fibromyalgia may experience more pain than someone in optimal health, but aches and pains aren’t the only symptoms of spasms.
 You may also note the following:

-- A tight knot in the spot the spasm occurred or tightness radiating throughout the body, preventing movement like bending or reaching
+- A tight knot in the spot where the spasm occurred or tightness radiating throughout the body, preventing movement like bending or reaching

 - Weakness or no feeling whatsoever in the limbs